Bailieborough: Transport

-Dublin is just over an hour's driving time by the nearby M3 motorway via Kells.
+Dublin city centre is 89 km by road via Kells and the M3 motorway.
 Bailieborough is at the meeting-point of regional roads R165, R178 and R191.

 Bus Éireann route 108 provides service to Kells with onward connections to Dublin and Dublin Airport.
 Route 166 provides service to Cavan and Dundalk.

 Sport

 The local Gaelic football club is Bailieborough Shamrocks.
 Their home ground is at St Anne's Park and the club has won five Cavan Senior Football championships.

 The local association football club is Bailieboro Celtic A.F.C., with the club's alumni including professional players Cillian Sheridan and Leanne Kiernan.